AlibabaCloudDocs/ram/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.md

         In this example, the IdP is Microsoft Active Directory Federation Services \(AD FS\).
 Therefore, the logon URL is `https://ADFSServiceName/adfs/ls/IdpInitiatedSignOn.aspx`.

-        **Note:** Some IdPs require users to log on before users select the SSO application that represents Alibaba Cloud.
+        **Note:** Some IdPs require users to log on before users can select the SSO application that represents Alibaba Cloud.

     2. The IdP generates a Security Assertion Markup Language \(SAML\) response and returns the response to the browser.
     3. The browser redirects Alice to the SSO service page and forwards the SAML response to the SSO service.